sonatype-nexus-community/nancy/README.md

 You can see an example of using `nancy` in Travis-CI at [this intentionally vulnerable repo we made](https://github.com/sonatype-nexus-community/intentionally-vulnerable-golang-project).

-Nancy as well runs on it self (delicious dog food!) in CircleCI, in a myriad of fashions.
+Nancy as well runs on itself (delicious dog food!) in CircleCI, in a myriad of fashions.
 You can see how we do that here in [our repo's CircleCI config](https://github.com/sonatype-nexus-community/nancy/blob/main/.circleci/config.yml).

+  #### Big CI Note:
+  Nancy will automatically check for newer releases of Nancy, and will prompt you when updates are detected.
+  The automatic update check will only occur once every 28 hours, and the date stamp of the last update check is stored in the file: `~/.ossindex/.nancy-config/update_check.yml`.

+  If you have a huge CI matrix build, and want to avoid all the builds performing the automatic update check, you may want to configure your CI build to cache the above directory.

 ### DISCLAIMER